Deicide (band): Roadrunner Records releases (1989–2004)

 Drummer Steve Asheim is one of the two constant members of Deicide.

 While still under the name Carnage, Benton reportedly stormed into Roadrunner Records' A&R man Monte Conner's office and slammed the demo down on his desk, belting out "sign us, you fucking asshole!"
 The next day contracts were issued to the band.
-This version of events was partially later denied by Benton, who claimed he indeed visited the office but never used profanities.
-In 1989 the band's name was changed to Deicide at the request of Roadrunner Records due to multiple other bands already using "Carnage" as a band name.
+Benton later partially denied this version of events.
+He claimed he visited the office but never used profanities.
+In 1989, the band's name was changed to Deicide at Roadrunner Records' request, due to multiple other bands already using "Carnage" as a band name.

-Deicide then released their self-titled debut album, also produced by Scott Burns at Morrisound, in 1990.
-Their debut featured re-recorded versions of all six of the Sacrificial tunes that had secured them their record deal.
-The band did not tour on the album because Glen Benton felt the band was worth more than the monetary offers they were receiving from promoters.
+Deicide released their self-titled debut album, produced by Scott Burns at Morrisound, in 1990.
+Their debut featured re-recorded versions of all six of the Sacrificial tunes that had secured them a record deal.
+The band did not tour on the album because Benton felt the band was worth more than the sums promoters were offering.

-Deicide's second full-length album Legion was released on June 9, 1992.
+Deicide's second full-length album, Legion, was released on June 9, 1992.

-In 1992, Deicide was on tour in Europe with Atrocity from Germany and Gorefest, a Dutch death metal band.
+In 1992, Deicide toured Europe with Atrocity from Germany and Gorefest, a Dutch death metal band.
 In Stockholm, during the Gorefest set, a bomb was discovered on-stage.
-It exploded in the club in which they were playing.
-The bomb was located to the rear of the stage, behind a heavy, fireproof door.
+It exploded in the club where they were playing.
+The bomb was to the rear of the stage, behind a heavy, fireproof door.
 The explosion was big enough to deform the door and blow it off its hinges.
-Deicide managed to play three songs before the police decided to stop the concert and evacuate the club.
-At first, Benton blamed that attack on the Norwegian black metal scene, where Deicide's brand of death metal was despised by some.
-Many people blamed animal rights activists who were angered at Deicide's lyrical themes of animal sacrifice.
+Deicide played three songs before the police stopped the concert and evacuated the club.
+At first, Benton blamed that attack on the Norwegian black metal scene, where some despised Deicide's brand of death metal.
+Many people blamed animal rights activists who were angered at Deicide's lyrics of animal sacrifice.

-Deicide's third studio album Once upon the Cross was released in 1995.
-Benton was quoted in an interview saying: "I think people are taking [the band] more serious[ly], and they're getting scared in that.
-You know, [the heaviness is] not going away.
-You know, it's one of the kind of things where [they'll] think 'well, maybe the next record they're gonna fuckin start softening.'
-I tell everybody man, the only things that get soft are butter and shit, man.
+Deicide's third studio album, Once upon the Cross, was released in 1995.
+Benton shut down expectations that they would be getting less heavy over time, saying, "I tell everybody man, the only things that get soft are butter and shit, man.
 We're not getting soft."